Brain Tumor Types

 What is a Brain Tumor?

-Metastatic brain tumors are tumors that begin to grow in another part of the body, then spread to the brain through the bloodstream.
-Common types of cancer that can travel to the brain include lung cancer, breast cancer, melanoma (a type of skin cancer), and colon cancer.
+Metastatic brain tumors begin to grow in one part of the body, then spread to the brain through the bloodstream.
+Common types of cancer that can travel to the brain include lung cancer, breast cancer, melanoma (a type of skin cancer) and colon cancer.
 All of these cancers are considered malignant once they have spread to the brain.

 Types of Brain Tumors

 The most common type of brain tumor is a glioma.
 Gliomas begin from glial cells, which form the supportive tissue of the brain.
 There are several types of gliomas, categorized by where they are found and the type of cells that originated the tumor.

 - Chordoma, and other skull-base conditions

 Some tumors occur more often in children than adults.
 Learn about our pediatric neuro-oncology expertise at the UVA Children's Hospital.